COCKFIGHTING IN THE PHILIPPINES: EVENTS, GAMBLING, DEATHS

 Cockfighting

-Cockfighting is a very old sport and very popular in various palces around the world.
+Cockfighting is a very old sport and very popular in various places around the world.
 Described by some as an "art form" not a sport, it common in rural areas, where many people consider it wholesome, family entertainment.
 The cock itself is often viewed as a symbol of courage, tenacity, assuredness and masculinity.
-Prized cocks can sell for more than $1,000 a piece.
+Prized cocks can sell for thousands of dollars.
 They are valued for breeding as well as fighting.

 Cockfighting predates Christ by at least 500 years.
 Believed to have originated in China or India, it was practiced by the ancient Greeks, Persians and Romans, who identified it with Eros, the God of Love and passed it on to medieval Europe.
 The sport reached the pinnacle of its popularity in France and England in the 16th, 17th and 18th century and was finally was banned in England along with other blood sports in 1849, but not before it gave us words like cocky, cocksure, cockpit and cocktail.
 European colonizers introduced the sport to the Caribbean, Latin America, the Philippines and Indonesia where it is still very popular today.